moss-l/bhs-js-testing/boolean-simplification.md

 ```

-## Okay cool, but this seems really tedious
+## Okay cool, but this seems really tedious.

 We’ve come a long way from our original